pug lying on pet bed

 #1 – Recreate Positive Association

 Recreating that positive association will speed up regression.
-I’ve found that things such as Kongs and Lick Mats great for helping build that positive association.
+I’ve found that things such as Kongs, Lick Mats, other boredom busters and even feeding meals and putting treats in the crate are great for helping build that positive association.

 #2 – Create Regular Routine